-Married At First Sight is arguably the most explosive show on Australian television with catfights, cheating scandals and wine-throwing galore.
+Married At First Sight is arguably the most explosive show on Australian television, and year after year delivers catfights, cheating scandals and wine-throwing galore.

-But despite the premise of the show being about singles looking for the love of their life in the country's "biggest social experiment", fans often question whether the show is as genuine as it claims to be.
+But despite the premise of MAFS being about singles looking for the love of their life in the country's "biggest social experiment", fans often question whether the show is as genuine as it claims to be.

 First up, the marriages are not legally binding.